core-wg/oscore/draft-ietf-core-object-security.md

 5. Decrypt the COSE object using the Recipient Key.

-   * If decryption fails, the client MUST stop processing the response and SHOULD send an 4.01 error message.
+   * If decryption fails, the client MUST stop processing.

    * If decryption succeeds and Observe is used, update the Recipient Replay Window, as described in {{sequence-numbers}}.